We’ve had a few questions pop up and decided to start an FAQ page. If you have a question you don’t see answered here, please feel free to contact us.

 What special events are being planned for the weekend?

 We had some great feedback that people wanted more out of Project Cosplay 2019.
 We are currently working on dinner and brunch workshops ran by experts, a Saturday night party, the return of the Iron Cosplay Challenge, and other exciting events.

 We are only selling tickets to individuals 18 and up.
 Due to certain shoots, events, the hours, and the presence of onsite alcohol, we encourage this to be an adult only event.

 When do tickets go on sale?

-Tickets for Project Cosplay 2017 are on sale now!
+Tickets for Project Cosplay 2019 will be on sale this winter.

 If I’m not planning on wearing a costume, can I purchase a pass and attend anyways?

 This event is meant for cosplayers to come together to share ideas, best practices, their costumes, and get together for fun group and individual shoots with photographers operating at a professional level.

 If you are not planning on being in costume the majority of the time, a much needed handler, are not an event organizer/volunteer, or not a photographer you may be asked to leave.
 Keep that in mind when purchasing passes.

 How do I sign up to run a workshop or moderate a panel at Project Cosplay?